Growth-Kinetics/diffmem_sample_memory/memories/people/dr_henry_jekyll.md

 /START
 ### 🔗 **Relationship Dynamics** [Strength: High]
-*   **Mr. Edward Hyde:** [Status: Deeply Complicated Connection] Designated as Jekyll's heir.
-Jekyll claims he "can be rid of Mr. Hyde" the moment he chooses, yet also expresses a "very great interest in poor Hyde" and extracts a promise from Utterson to ensure Hyde's rights are protected after his death.
-The topic of Hyde causes Jekyll extreme physical and emotional distress.
-Hyde has a key to the laboratory and authority over the staff, but does not socialize in the main house.
+*   **Mr. Edward Hyde:** [Status: Murderer, Fugitive] Designated as Jekyll's heir.
+Hyde has brutally murdered Sir Danvers Carew, clubbing him to death with "ape-like fury" in the street.
+The murder weapon was a heavy cane, a gift from Utterson to Jekyll, directly linking the crime to Jekyll's household.
+Following the murder, Hyde is a fugitive from the law.
+His lodgings in Soho were found ransacked, with a burned checkbook and the other half of the murder weapon discovered.
+Despite the violence, Jekyll previously expressed a "very great interest in poor Hyde" and made Utterson promise to protect his rights.
 *   **Mr. Gabriel John Utterson:** An old friend and his lawyer, for whom Jekyll cherishes a "sincere and warm affection."
-Jekyll expresses absolute trust in him, stating, "I would trust you before any man alive."
-Utterson is the custodian of Jekyll's will and, at Jekyll's pleading, promises to ensure justice for Hyde should Jekyll be "taken away."
+Following the murder of his client, Sir Danvers Carew, Utterson has become a key figure in the investigation.
+He identified the victim's body and, to his horror, recognized the murder weapon as a cane he had gifted to Henry Jekyll years prior.
+This discovery led him to guide Inspector Newcomen of Scotland Yard to Hyde's lodgings in Soho.
+Utterson remains the custodian of Jekyll's will.
 *   **Dr. Hastie Lanyon:** An old friend from school and college, now estranged.
 Lanyon considers Jekyll's work "unscientific balderdash."
 Jekyll reciprocates the sentiment, calling Lanyon a "hide-bound pedant," an "ignorant, blatant pedant," and expresses he was "never more disappointed in any man than Lanyon" due to his friend's dismissal of his "scientific heresies."
 *   **Poole:** Jekyll's loyal, elderly butler.
 He confirms that the household staff have orders to obey Mr. Hyde.
 /END 🔗 **Relationship Dynamics**

 /START
 ### 🔬 **Scientific & Domestic Context** [Strength: Medium]
-*   **Residence:** Occupies a large, handsome house that conveys "wealth and comfort."
-The property has at least two entrances: a main door leading to a comfortable hall, and a separate entrance through the "old dissecting room," referred to as the laboratory, which is used exclusively by Mr. Hyde.
+*   **Residences:** Jekyll occupies a large, handsome house that conveys "wealth and comfort," with a main entrance and a separate laboratory door.
+Critically, Mr. Hyde also maintains separate lodgings in a "dismal quarter of Soho."
+These rooms, while in a poor neighborhood, were furnished with "luxury and good taste."
+After the murder of Sir Danvers Carew, the rooms were found ransacked, with a burned checkbook and the other half of the murder weapon on the premises.
 *   **Scientific Pursuits:** Has become involved in controversial, non-traditional research that deviates from mainstream science.
 This work is dismissed by Dr. Lanyon as "unscientific balderdash" and is the source of their estrangement.
 /END 🔬 **Scientific & Domestic Context**